reframejs/reframe/readme.md

 No build configuration,
 no server configuration,
 no API schema.
-(But if you want, you can eject and take control over everything.)

 Use the [react-sql](/plugins/create/starters/react-sql#readme)
 starter to scaffold such Reframe + Objection + Wildcard API stack.